5310/zyoa/readme.md

 I'm glad you asked.
 This could take a while.
 Why not have some momos while I get the study-material ready?

-Or you could go through the [source][] for the demo should you wish.
+Or you could go through the [source][] for the demo should you wish, although it might use do a few custom things which could get in the way.

 [gamebooks]:    http://en.wikipedia.org/wiki/Gamebook                   "The Wikipedia article for gamebooks."
-[demo]:         #                                       "A demo story written using ZYOA."
+[demo]:         http://5310.github.com/zyoa/                            "A demo story written using ZYOA."
-[source]:       #                                       "Source for the demo story."
+[source]:       https://github.com/5310/zyoa/blob/master/index.html     "Source for the demo story."